iPan7/EmployeeTracker/README.md

 Using this application, the user is able to do the following:
 * Add departments, roles, employees
 * View departments, roles, employees
-* Update employee roles
-* Update employee managers
-* View employees by manager
-* Delete departments, roles, and employees
-* View the total utilized budget of a department -- ie the combined salaries of all employees in that department

-Before running the command below, the [schema.sql](https://github.com/a-li-sa/employee-tracker-cli/blob/master/model/schema.sql) script should be executed in MySQL Workbench in order for the user to connect to the database.

 The application will be invoked with the following command:
 ```